It's great to meet you!

 The freelancer dashboard improved with the addition of an inbox in the Navbar.
 Submitting hours included options to add additional costs, notes, and a weekly view.

-We helped clients to better understand their customer's emotional responses to their products.
+We helped clients better to understand their customer's emotional responses to their products.

 MY RESPONSIBILITIES INCLUDED:

-Editing the Survey instrument text
+Editing Survey text

-Using translation matrices to convert our surveys to Italian, French, and Cantonese.
+Writing translation matrices to convert our surveys to Italian, French, and Cantonese.